kwartzlab/meeting-minutes/Board Meetings/bm165-20170417/agenda.md

 ## New Business
  * Recent lab thefts - Board to discuss recent lab larceny and matters related to Open Night thefts
    * 165:
+ * Garbage - Board to discuss shifting rules in city trash collection
+   * 165:

 ### New Members